Perštejn

 Perštejn (Pürstein) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
-It has about 1,100 inhabitants.
+It has about 1,200 inhabitants.

 Perštejn lies approximately 23 km south-west of Chomutov, 73 km south-west of Ústí nad Labem, and 99 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Černýš, Lužný, Ondřejov, Rájov, Údolíčko and Vykmanov are administrative parts of Perštejn.
+Perštejn consists of seven municipal parts (in brackets population according to the 2021 census):